rnleach/elk/README.md

   - Added function for rounding down to a specific hour.
   - Major bugfix for when I calculate the timezone offset (internally) that affected several time functions.

+### Version 1.2.0
+  - (2023-02-14) Multiple upgrades.
+  - Removed dependency on some feature test macros.
+  - Updated a lot of documentation and organized it into "modules" (per Doxygen)
+  - Added the memory debugging functionality.